YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/BLTSIZV.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | USE | x | h14 | h13 | h12 | h11 | h10 | h9 | h8 | h7 | h6 | h5 | h4 | h3 | h2 | h1 | h0 |

-These are the Blitter size regs for blits larger than the earlier chips could accept.
+These are the Blitter size registers for blits larger than the earlier chips could accept.
 The original commands are retained for compatibility.
 [BLTSIZV](BLTSIZV.md) should be written first, followed by [BLTSIZH](BLTSIZH.md), which starts the Blitter.
 [BLTSIZV](BLTSIZV.md) need not be rewritten for